M66B/FairEmail/docs/FAQ-zh-rCN.md

 This means that searching for a message text requires that files containing the message texts need to be opened one by one to check if the searched text is contained in the file, which is a relatively expensive process.

 In the *miscellaneous settings* you can enable *Build search index* to significantly increase the speed of searching on the device, but be aware that this will increase battery and storage space usage.
 The search index is based on words, so searching for partial text is not possible.
 Searching using the search index is by default AND, so searching for *apple orange* will search for apple AND orange.
 Words separated by commas result in searching for OR, so for example *apple, orange* will search for apple OR orange.
 Both can be combined, so searching for *apple, orange banana* will search for apple OR (orange AND banana).
 Using the search index is a pro feature.
-The search index is based on words, so searching for partial text is not possible.
-Searching using the search index is by default AND, so searching for *apple orange* will search for apple AND orange.
-Words separated by commas result in searching for OR, so for example *apple, orange* will search for apple OR orange.
-Both can be combined, so searching for *apple, orange banana* will search for apple OR (orange AND banana).
-Using the search index is a pro feature.

 From version 1.1315 it is possible to use search expressions like this: